Skip to content

 !!! info "Prior segmentation usage"

-To save assign a prior segmentation to each transcript, you can either use `cell_key` or `use_prior`:
+To save assign a prior segmentation to each transcript, you can use the `prior_shapes_key` argument:

-- If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use `cell_key` to denote the column of the transcript dataframe containing the cell IDs (and optionaly `unassigned_value`).
+- If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use `prior_shapes_key` to denote the column of the transcript dataframe containing the cell IDs (you can also optionaly use the `unassigned_value` argument).

-- If you have already run Cellpose with Sopa, use `use_prior` (no need to provide `cell_key` and `unassigned_value`).
+- If you have already run segmentation with Sopa, use `prior_shapes_key` to denote the name of the shapes (GeoDataFrame) containing the boundaries.

 Args:

-unassigned_value: If `cell_key` has been provided, this corresponds to the value given in the 'cell ID' column for transcript that are not inside any cell.
+unassigned_value: If `prior_shapes_key` has been provided and corresponds to a points column: this argument is the value given to the transcript that are not inside any cell.

-min_transcripts_per_patch: Minimum number of transcripts for a patch to be considered for segmentation
+min_points_per_patch: Minimum number of points/transcripts for a patch to be considered for segmentation.

 """